Dr. Greg Silverman

 The Dry Bones song eventually became the title song of his first album.

 Greg ministered full-time at Congregation Beth Yeshua from 2004-2010.
 In Summer of 2010, the Silverman family moved out west to Tucson, Arizona.
 Greg had been accepted with full scholarship into the prestigious University of Arizona doctoral program in Choral Conducting.
 Dr. Greg Silverman completed the doctoral degree in December 2013.
 He served as a Music Professor and Choral Conductor at Eastern University.
-Dr. Greg presently is the President of his own ministry as well as the Music Director at Desert Hope Lutheran Church in Tucson (www.deserthope.org).
+Dr. Greg presently is the President of his own ministry as well as the Director of Worship Arts at Desert Hope Lutheran Church in Tucson (www.deserthope.org).
 As part of his work in Silverman Ministries, Inc., Dr. Greg offers worship concerts, recordings, and training for other worship leaders and artists.
+Visit https://gregsilverman.com/about/ministry to learn more about Silverman Ministries, Inc.

 Dr. Greg Silverman has led an original composition at The White House, sung at Carnegie Hall and at Giant Stadium.
 He has appeared on international broadcasts such as the Trinity Broadcasting Network, Daystar, and the Inspiration Network.
-Dr. Greg has ministered throughout America and internationally, and he has been a worship leader at the national MJAA Messiah Conferences for over a decade.
-Dr. Greg released his first full-length album of original Messianic Jewish Music entitled Dry Bones in 2004, Revive in 2007, and singles since.
+Dr. Greg has ministered throughout America and internationally and served as a worship leader at the national MJAA Messiah Conferences for over a decade.
+Dr. Greg released his first full-length album of original Messianic Jewish Music entitled Dry Bones in 2004, Revive in 2007, I AM in 2017 and various singles.
 The ministry also released a brief documentary movie about a piece of Hebrew classical choral music and Dr. Greg’s experience as a choral conductor, Sacred.
-In 2017, Greg, together with his wife, Rosa, released the I AM album.
 Greg looks forward to ministering and teaching at your congregation, university, or event.
 For concert or speaking information, please contact Dr. Greg Silverman.